 Hearts is a card game for 4 players, every player for themselves.
 It uses the standard 52-card pack.
-Ranked A (high) to 2 (low).
+Ranked A (high) to 2 (low), with the figure cards being KQJ high to low.

 The entire deck is dealt, giving each player a hand of 13 cards.
 After looking at your hand, choose three cards to pass to another player.

 The passing rotation is: (1st hand) to the player on your left, (2nd hand) to the player across the table, (3rd hand) to the player on your right, (4th hand) no passing.
 The rotation repeats until the game ends.